equivalent/equivalent.github.io/_posts/article/2018-05-24-rails-bounded-contexts.md

 Furthermore I also use this pattern for  personal projects in which the server renders HTML (following [majestic monolith](https://m.signalvnoise.com/the-majestic-monolith/) pattern)

 These applications are quite extensive in business logic.
-Main goal was to write application code for long term maintainability, understandability and team management (as we can organize team members around different bounded contexts).
+Our main goal is to write application code for long term maintainability, code understandability and team management (as we can organize team members around different bounded contexts).

-> If you creating one off small project for couple of months it may not be the best idea.
+> If you creating  small project that will run for couple of months then this may be overkill.

-Let me epmasize one more thing: This article took more over a year to be finalize.
+Let me emphasize one more thing: This article took more over a year to be finalize.
 Behind it are countless hours of learning, comparing and trying solutions.
 Lot of real team development.
 Trial and error so you have final form that I'm 100% confident with.

-#### this solution is not "isolated enough"
+#### This solution is not "isolated enough"

 Yes that is correct.
 But main goal of this solution is to introduce level of organization (code and team) while still keeping the true